Tim McGraw Still Shocks Fans With Weight Loss, To Perform With Wife Faith Hill

 “Cause that’s how you talk to a woman, that’s how you speak to a girl, that’s how you get with a lady who’s worth more than anything in your whole world.
 You better respect your mama, respect the hell out of her, ’cause that’s how you talk to a woman, and that’s how you speak to a girl.”

 If you are a huge fan of Faith Hill and Tim McGraw, then you will want to make sure you check them out on tour.
 Starting this month the hit couple will be touring together.
 It is always a great thing when power couples join up forces like this and go out on the road with each other.
 Their big performance on the ACM Awards has been teased for weeks and the fans know they will be doing songs like this while out on tour together.
 A few other power couples have gone out together and Faith Hill and Tim McGraw did it in the past as well.
-This could be their last tour together, because you never know what is going to happen, so you don’t want to miss this one.
+This could be their last tour together because you never know what is going to happen, so you don’t want to miss this one.

 https://t.co/yFqdY9uIBd Their secret concert at Nashville's Ryman Hall Tuesday night wasn't the just most surprised Tim McGraw and Faith Hil pic.twitter.com/DpOX4AJnzI